Jayvardhan-Reddy/Azure-Certification-DP-200/README.md

 2) Azure Files
     - Mange files or share for cloud or on premise deployment

-3) Azure Kubes
+3) Azure Queues
-    - Messaging store for reliable messaging between components
+    - Messaging store for reliable messaging between application components

 4) Azure Tables
-    - A noSql stores for schema less storage of structured data
+    - A noSql stores for schemaless storage of structured data

+Performance:
+- Standard allows you to have any data service (Blob, File, Queue, Table) and uses magnetic disk drives.
+- Premium limits you to one specific type of blob called a page blob and uses solid-state drives (SSD) for storage.

+Access tier:
+- Hot
+- Cold

+**Note:**

+- Data Lake Storage(ADLS) Gen2 can be enabled in the Azure Storage.
+Heirarchical Namespace:
+	- The ADLS Gen2 hierarchical namespace accelerates big data analytics workloads and enables file-level access control lists (ACLs)
+- Account kind: StorageV2 (general purpose v2)
+	- The current offering that supports all storage types and all of the latest features

-Azure Blob Usage
+**Azure Blob Usage**
   - When we don’t have to query on the data stored
   - Less cost
   - Works well with images and unstructured format

 ## What service to use for Data?

 <img src="images/3.Component-Usage-1.jpg">